-Just the thing if you recovering from the flu, as I have been these last few weeks.
-This is my mother’s recipe, it is a lovely chicken broth with lots of vegetables, it does require a fair amount of chopping but should last a few days.
+This chicken soup recipe is my mother’s, it is a lovely chicken broth with lots of vegetables and just the thing if you’ve been unwell.
+It does require a fair amount of chopping but should last a few days.
 Try and look out for local leeks and soup celery which looks like a scrawny version of celery and has lots of leaves (use them all) but is rich in flavour.
-I got this lot from the veg guy who is Moy on a Saturday.
+I usually get these from the veg guy who would come to Moy on a Saturday.

 1 large bunch soup celery (or 1 full head of celery)